isomerpages/moe-lakesidepri/announcements-and-latest-happenings/latest-happenings/_posts/2026-02-26-post-Primary 5 Code For Fun.md

 image: ""
 variant: markdown
 ---
 <div style="font-size:14pt;" align="justify">The Code for Fun programme, a joint initiative by IMDA and MOE, aims to equip primary school students with essential digital skills for the future.
-Through 10 hours of engaging lessons, the P5 students got to explore computational thinking, basic programming concepts, and emerging technologies like Artificial Intelligence (AI).
+Through 10 hours of engaging lessons, our P5 students got to explore computational thinking, basic programming concepts, and emerging technologies like Artificial Intelligence (AI).
 <br><br>
 Students learned robotics by coding Sphero BOLT+ robots to perform various tasks, including creating simple games like 'rock, paper, scissors' and choreographing group Sphero dances.
 <br><br>